RoccoJay/Audio_to_Emotion/README.md

 | Surprised | 192 | 0 | 192
 | Total | 1440 | 1012 | 2452

-The dataset is gender balanced being composed of 24 professional actors, 12 male and 12 female.
+The dataset is composed of 24 professional actors, 12 male and 12 female making it gender balanced.

-The audio files were created in a controlled environment and each consists of identical statements spoken in an American accent.
-Additionally, there are two distinct types of files:
+The audio files were created in a controlled environment and using identical statements spoken in an American accent.
+There are two distinct types of files:
-Speech file (Audio_Speech_Actors_01-24.zip, 215 MB) contains 1440 files: 60 trials per actor x 24 actors = 1440.
+-Speech file (Audio_Speech_Actors_01-24.zip, 215 MB) contains 1440 files: 60 trials per actor x 24 actors = 1440.
-Song file (Audio_Song_Actors_01-24.zip, 198 MB) contains 1012 files: 44 trials per actor x 23 actors = 1012.
+-Song file (Audio_Song_Actors_01-24.zip, 198 MB) contains 1012 files: 44 trials per actor x 23 actors = 1012.
 The files are in the WAV raw audio file format and all have a 16 bit Bitrate and a 48 kHz sample rate.
 The files are all uncompressed, lossless audio, meaning that the audio files in the dataset have not lost any information/data or been modified from the original recording.
 As mentioned before, to process/manipulate these files we used the libROSA python package.
 This package was originally created for music and audio analysis, making it the perfect selection for dealing with our dataset.
 After importing libROSA, we read in one WAV file at a time.
 An audio time series in the form of a 1-dimensional array for mono or 2-dimensional array for stereo, along with time sampling rate (which defines the length of the array), where the elements within each of the  arrays represent the amplitude of the sound waves is returned by libROSA’s “load” function.